-Hard water is more than a nuisance.
+Hard water—that is, water with lots of minerals— is more than a nuisance.
 It can stain sinks, reduce the cleaning power of detergent, cause buildup in faucets and pipes, and shorten the life of a water heater.

 Though several types of salt-free water softeners are available, a salt-based (ion exchange) softener is the most popular.
 (Please see the Water Softeners Buying Guide for more information on hard water and choosing a water softener.)

 Though most homeowners choose to buy and maintain their own water softener, a viable option is to rent one.
 Over the long run, renting will cost more than buying, but it costs much less up front and can save you the trouble of installing, maintaining, and repairing a system.

 If your home has an older water softener that you wish to replace with a new one, plan to put the new unit in the same location.
 If there is no existing water softener in your home, consider the following advice for locating your new softener.

 General location.
 For starters, a new water softener should be located out of the way but where it is easy to tie it into the plumbing system—in most cases, this is in a basement, garage, or utility room, often near the water heater.
 Allow enough space around the equipment for easy servicing.

 Do not put the softener in an area where freezing might occur; this can cause permanent damage and void your warranty.
 If temperatures are expected to drop below 40 degrees F (4 degrees C), protect the equipment by relieving the pressure and draining the system.
 Also avoid direct sunlight—and don’t put the equipment outdoors.

 Required hookups.
 A water softener will need a drain such as a floor drain or utility sink.
 In addition, the water softener will need a nearby electrical receptacle (not controlled by a switch) that can handle the needed amperage (check the manufacturer’s specifications).